mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-Console.Write implicitly moves the cursor position.
+`Console.Write` implicitly moves the cursor position over one space.
-The cursor position only needs to be set if there is a new row, or if the last glyph was skipped.
+The cursor position only needs to be set if there is a new row, or if the last glyph was not printed.

+In practice, `SetCursorPosition` is an expensive call in the Console API.

+`scene`
 src/Program.cs
 ```
 ...